mahicshah/FM-codes/README.md

-This repository contains all the codes given in FM Taskphase.

 The branch 'Java-Codes' contains 17 Java codes, based on 17 basic Java questions.

 The branch 'Python-Codes' contains 17 Python codes, based on 17 basic Python questions.